gin66/FastAccelStepper/README.md

 One specific note for the rmt: If a direction pin toggle is needed directly after a command with steps, then the driver will add before that direction pin toggle another pause of `MIN_CMD_TICKS` ticks.

-MCPWM/PCNT on ESP-IDF 5 inserts one `MIN_CMD_TICKS` pause before a direction change.
-Pause commands complete via the MCPWM compare interrupt at tick 1, so the next command (and DIR) is applied at the start of that pause — a one-command pipeline.
-STEP stays low for the rest of the pause.
-ESP-IDF 4 MCPWM/PCNT does not need this pause.
+MCPWM/PCNT inserts one `MIN_CMD_TICKS` pause (old DIR) before a direction change. `apply_command()` (and DIR) runs at MCPWM compare tick 1 (TEA), when STEP has just gone high and stays high until TEP.
+The pause defers the DIR toggle until STEP is low (#370).
+Independent of `dir_change_delay_us`.
+ESP-IDF 5+ additionally latches generator actions at TEZ/TEP; `startQueue` applies the first command immediately so leftover step action cannot pulse during a leading pause.

 ### ESP32S2